gwax/www-gwax/posts/2004/10/gideons.rst

 There are some Gideon's hanging out in front of MIT handing out Bibles today.
-I don't know if I've mentioned it before, but I love getting free Bibles from religous people on the street.
-I am now up to 1 Complete Bible, 1 New Testament in Russian and 1 New Testament, Psalms and Proverbs cobmo.
+I don't know if I've mentioned it before, but I love getting free Bibles from religious people on the street.
+I am now up to 1 Complete Bible, 1 New Testament in Russian and 1 New Testament, Psalms and Proverbs combo.
 It's only a bit of a start so far, but it's still a fun hobby and I plan to get more as opportunities arise.